 Solution: Sure, they all start out in the right place, but for some reason, you seem to find stuffies in every corner of your home.
 Store them in a rolling cart and you’ve got an easy pick-up solution for the stuffed animal lover in your house.
 Call clean up time, then have your kiddo make the rounds, returning everyone safely to the nest.
 Roll the cart under a bed or into the closet to finish the job.

 Problem: The baby dolls have more clothes than you do.

-Solution: Keeping kiddo's doll clothes fresh and wrinkle free doesn't work when they're stuffed in the bottom of the toy bin (or in a plastic baggie).
+Solution: Keeping doll clothes fresh and wrinkle-free isn't easy when they're stuffed in the bottom of the toy bin (or in a plastic baggie).
 Store and display the cute threads by fitting a bamboo stick or wooden dowel through the side of a plastic laundry basket.
 Ta-da!

 Problem: There are a bazillion toy cars strewn everywhere.
 Traffic jam!

 Solution: Clearing the toy car traffic jam is a cinch with this brilliant solution from Frugal Fun for Boys and Girls.
 The parking garage, which doubles as a carrier and storage case is made from a wooden crate, cardboard, and poster size tube mailers.
 And, that's it!
 Find out how to make your own here, then watch your little ones fill'er up and get to vroom-vrooming.

 Problem: Puzzle boxes breakdown with so much use.

 Solution: Your kids love to pull out puzzle after puzzle and piece them together.
 But with so much use, their cardboard storage boxes get beat up and losing pieces is bound to happen.
 Move your puzzles to plastic food storage containers that’ll hold up under repeated use and include a cut out of the puzzle on the front.
 If you’re feeling fancy, add a label with the important details—like age range and the number of pieces.